freeCodeCamp/freeCodeCamp/curriculum/challenges/chinese/19-foundational-c-sharp-with-microsoft/add-logic-to-c-sharp-console-applications/challenge-project-develop-branching-and-looping-structures-in-c-sharp.md

 # --question--

+## --assignment--

+Complete the <a href="https://learn.microsoft.com/training/modules/challenge-project-develop-branching-looping-structures-c-sharp/" target="_blank" rel="noreferrer">Develop Branching and Looping Structures in C#</a> challenge project on Microsoft Learn.
+Then, answer the question below.

 ## --text--

 A developer needs to create an iteration statement.
 Under what condition is a `while` statement a better choice than a `do` statement?